LexouDuck/website/pages/games/gamejams/index.md

 # Game Jams

-These are the video game projects I worked in the context of gamejams (so, with every limited dev time).
+These are the video game projects I worked for gamejams (i.e. with very limited dev time).

+---

 %%% folder